The 2010 Decennial Census

 To access any of the data collections we have per the 2010 census using the MCDC's Uexplore/Dexter application, go to the Decennial Census 2010 section of the Uexplore directory page, where you will find links to the relevant data directories.
 We have data from SF2 and PL94 in addition to the SF1 data.

 MCDC Custom Applications

-The MCDC has two special web applications that provide enhanced and friendlier (than the usual Uexplore/Dexter) access to the SF1 data for 2010.
+The MCDC has two special web applications that provide enhanced and easier access to the SF1 data for 2010.

 - The 2010 Census SF1 Profile application allows you to select any geographic areas (up to four at one time) in the country and display a report featuring the most frequently requested data items from the SF1 standard extract data sets.
 See a sample report.

 - For users who want their data for more than four geographic areas at a time and perhaps in a format more suitable for mapping and statistical analyis, the MCDC offers the SF1 Data extract app.
 This is a custom front end to the Dexter application that lets you make choices of the geographic areas (entire U.S. or selected states and/or counties) and geographic units (summary levels).
 For example, you can easily specify that you would like to see block- or block-group-level data for any state or states in the U.S.